Gtop – Awesome graphical system monitoring dashboard for terminal

 How to use Gtop

-gtop command on terminal to bring the awesome graph system monitoring dashboard on terminal.
+gtop command on terminal to bring the awesome graphical system monitoring dashboard on terminal.
 By default it load process based on CPU utilization.

 Gtop allows user to sort the process table by pressing below keywords.